-Leukocytoclastic vasculitis (LCV) refers to small blood vessel inflammation.
+Leukocytoclastic vasculitis (LCV) describes small blood vessel inflammation.
 It’s also known as hypersensitivity vasculitis and hypersensitivity angiitis.
+LCV may be caused by many other conditions or for unknown reasons.

-When people use the term leukocytoclasic vasculitis, they’re usually talking about small blood vessel inflammation in the skin due to infiltrating, dying neutrophils.
+When people use the term “leukocytoclastic vasculitis,” they’re usually talking about small blood vessel inflammation in the skin due to infiltrating, dying neutrophils.

 However, the term is misleading for the following reasons: